HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/tools/Export_Pages_xmlaccess.md

-# How to Export a Single Page or a Page Hierarchy
+# How to export a single page or a page hierarchy

 ## Applies to
 >